braitsch/ofxDatGui/readme.md

 **ofxDatGui** is built on top of C++11 and requires the new openFrameworks 0.9.0 pre-release which you can [download here](http://forum.openframeworks.cc/t/0-9-0-release-candidate-1/20434).

-* Once you've downloaded openFrameworks, clone or download this repository and unpack it into your openFrameworks/addons directory.
+* Once you've downloaded [openFrameworks](http://forum.openframeworks.cc/t/0-9-0-release-candidate-1/20434), clone or download this repository into your openFrameworks/addons directory.

 * Create a new project using the project generator and include **ofxDatGui** by selecting the ```addons``` button in the generator.

-* Copy the ```ofxdatgui_assets``` directory in the root of this repository to your newly created project's bin/data directory.
+* Copy the ```ofxdatgui_assets``` directory in the root of this repository to your project's bin/data directory.
+This directory contains the fonts & icons used by **ofxDatGui**.

 * Add **ofxDatGui** to your project by adding  ```#include "ofxDatGui.h"``` to the top of your ```ofApp.h``` file and you're ready to go!

 ##Getting Started

+There are two ways to work with **ofxDatGui**.
+You can either instantiate each component on its own or consolidate them into a gui panel that you can drag around.
+The individual component examples included in this repository demonstrate how to use each on its own.

-To create an **ofxDatGui** simply pass in the X and Y coordinates where you would like it to live or use one of the convenient pre-defined anchors.
+To create an **ofxDatGui** panel that groups components together simply pass in the X and Y coordinates where you would like it to live or use one of the convenient pre-defined anchors.

 	ofxDatGui* gui = new ofxDatGui( 100, 100 );
 	ofxDatGui* gui = new ofxDatGui( ofxDatGuiAnchor::TOP_LEFT );